dm03514/blog/performance/performance-tuning-discover-design-measure-refine/README.md

 # Design

 Design phase is focused on materializing the structure of a concrete implementation.
 This is where discovered constraints are combined with implementation strategies.
-Most of the performance work shold be done here, as this is where the solution is most maleable and has the least cost associated with changing.
+Most of the performance work should be done here, as this is where the solution is most malleable and has the least cost associated with changing.

 ## Measurement Strategy